parallaxsecond/rust-tss-esapi/tss-esapi-sys/README.md

 Github during the build.
 The version to retrieve can be controlled by setting the `TPM2_TSS_SOURCE_VERSION` environment variable.
 [!IMPORTANT]
+* The `bundled` feature will make it possible to build the crate without having to worry about the `tpm2-tss` library dependencies.
+But it is still necessary to make the shared libraries available to the executable that uses the library.
-On windows it might be necessary to manually create the VERSION file when a local source is being used.
+* On Windows it might be necessary to manually create the `VERSION` file when a local source is being used.

 To enable this feature: